farseenabdulsalam/Kerala-HSS-CS-Lab/README.md

 You can find the source code and output for sql, c++, html and php lab assignments here.

+#Download
+Click here to download: https://github.com/farseenabdulsalam/Kerala-HSS-CS-Lab/zipball/master/

 #Special files
 'makeit' is a bash script I have written to automate compiling and preparing output of the programs.
 You can safely ignore that file.
+If you have a linux system, you can modify input, open a terminal in the corresponding folder (eg: cpp) and type ./makeit to create new output

 'input' is a file that is automatically input to the compiled program by 'makeit' and the output is stored in respective output folder

 # Work in progress
 C++ is completed.
 SQL, PHP and HTML pending.